KratosMultiphysics/CoSimIO/docs/tutorials/cpp/basic_data_exchange_with_kratos.md

 Instead of connecting two instances of the same code as shown in [this tutorial](../cpp/integration_co_sim_io.md#connecting-and-disconnecting), here one instance is connected to Kratos.
 For this we use the same code from the previous tutorial.

-For connecting to Kratos it is very important to have in mind that Kratos also uses _CoSimIO_, so its python interface reflects the _CoSimIO_.
+For connecting to Kratos it is very important to have in mind that Kratos also uses _CoSimIO_, so its python interface reflects the API of the _CoSimIO_.
 So we may create a python script for connecting and disconnecting in a similar way described in the [python tutorial](../python/integration_co_sim_io.md):

 ```py
 from KratosMultiphysics.CoSimulationApplication import CoSimIO